Understanding the Joint Employer Issue

 Franchising succeeds because of the unique franchise relationship – a franchisor who creates the brand and business concept, and a franchisee who licenses the right to run the business as its own independent operation.

-IFA supports codifying a joint employer standard that requires direct control of narrowly defined essential terms and conditions of employment to ensure franchisees continue to receive franchisor support while they operate independently and that brand standards can be enforced to protect the equity each franchisee has built in their business.
+That’s why IFA supports The American Franchise Act, which clarifies the joint employer standard as requiring direct control of narrowly defined essential terms and conditions of employment to ensure franchisees continue to receive franchisor support while they operate independently and that brand standards can be enforced to protect the equity each franchisee has built in their business.

 Protecting the Franchise Model: Why Congress Must Act Now on Joint Employer Reform

 Franchising is a uniquely American success story—fueling opportunity, empowering entrepreneurs, and driving local job creation.
-Across the country, over 831,000 franchise small businesses employ nearly 9 million Americans and generate nearly $900 billion in annual economic output.
+Across the country, over 831,000 franchise small businesses employ nearly 9 million Americans (roughly 5% of the American Workforce in 2024) and generate nearly $900 billion in annual economic output.
 But the future of this proven model has been at risk for the past decade due to an unstable and politically driven legal doctrine known as the “joint employer standard.”

 Why does the Joint Employer Standard matter?